HOW DO I KNOW IF I NEED THERAPY?

 DO YOU PROVIDE LETTERS FOR EMOTIONAL SUPPORT ANIMALS?

-Due to liability and ethical concerns, I do not provide these letters.
+Due to liability and ethical concerns, we do not provide these letters.
 However, if you are interested in obtaining an ESA letter, you might consider this resource: https://www.esadoggy.com/?fbclid=IwAR0HiUOrsLo6JcaPNrJAwwsbedgMIsLvWyY7B5Mtq-_yUZGWEwegZBNPJhs

 DO YOU ALLOW EMOTIONAL SUPPORT ANIMALS IN YOUR OFFICE?

-I wish I could!
-Believe me - I love animals and would gladly invite all your animals to session if I could.
-Unfortunately, my office is currently in a building that only allows legally recognized service animals in accordance with ADA regulations.
-I hope that someday I can offer this option for people.
+We really wish we could!
+Believe me - we are animal lovers and would gladly invite all your animals to session if we could.
+Unfortunately, our office is currently in a building that only allows legally recognized service animals in accordance with ADA regulations.
+We desperately hope that someday we can offer this option for people - but mostly because we want to snuggle your pets.

 WHERE DO SESSIONS TAKE PLACE?

-I offer "hybrid" services, which means some sessions take place in my office in Garland, Texas, and sometimes they take place online using a platform called SimplePractice; it’s a video session that is HIPAA compliant.
-I do not generally do sessions over the phone, although from time to time I might offer an emergency check in by phone.
+We offer "hybrid" services, which means some sessions take place in office in Garland or Plano, Texas, and sometimes they take place online using a platform called SimplePractice; it’s a video session that is HIPAA compliant.
+We do not generally do sessions over the phone, although from time to time we might offer an emergency check in by phone.
 Currently, in-person sessions are only being offered to clients who have been vaccinated for COVID-19.
 My family and myself are all in high-risk groups, and we appreciate your understanding.

 IS WHAT WE TALK ABOUT CONFIDENTIAL?